-Expanding TMS Capabilities Create More Visibility Within the Food and Grocery Supply Chain
+Expanding TMS Capabilities Improve Visibility in the Food and Grocery Supply Chain

 The value of a TMS that is capable of handling the unique requirements of the food and grocery segment is even more important as organizations work to expand offerings within the food and beverage supply chain.